tombluescreen/val-ranked-calculator-web/README.md

 Upgrade using https://dash.valorant-api.com/ to automate the process
  - Getting the current competitive season and act
  - Getting the associated tiers and their icons
-Using the Valorant API means that I don't have to maintain this code as much (hopefully).
+Using the Valorant API means that I don't have to maintain this code as much (hopefully)